jeanpolbac/photomanagementapp/README.md

   <strong>Acceptance Criteria</strong>: Given I am logged in user, when I add a photo to an album, then the photo is added. <br><br>
   <strong>User Story</strong>: As a logged in user, I want to be able to delete a photo from an album.<br>
   <strong>Acceptance Criteria</strong>: Given I am a logged in user, when I delete a photo from an album, then the photo is deleted. <br><br>
-  <strong>User Story</strong>: As a logged in user, I want to be able to update the album that the photo is in. <br>
+  <strong>User Story</strong>: As a logged in user, I want to add a photo to be added my default album in case the one selected does not exist.<br>
-  <strong>Acceptance Criteria</strong>: Given I am a logged in user, when I update a photo from an album, then the photo is updated. <br><br>
+  <strong>Acceptance Criteria</strong>: Given I am a logged in user, when I add a photo to a nonexisting album, then the photo is placed in the default album. <br><br>
   <strong>User Story</strong>: As a logged in user, I want to edit the title and description of a photo so that I can modify it. <br>
   <strong>Acceptance Criteria</strong>: Given I am a logged in user, when I edit  the title and description of a photo, then the photo is updated. <br><br>
   <strong>User Story</strong>: As a logged in user, I want to view one or all photos in an album.<br>